telerik/fiddler-everywhere-docs/introduction.md

 ### Secure Collaboration

 Fiddler Everywhere provides a secure method for saving and sharing network debugging logs with your teams for analysis, communication, and resolution.
-[Read more about the collaboration options...]({% slug collaboration-get-started %})
+[Read more about the Fiddler Everywhere collaboration options...]({% slug collaboration-get-started %})

 ### Cross-Platform Support